 The Museum is able to reach a wider audience through partnerships and collaborations with community-based organizations that work with underrepresented families, youth, and adults.

 These opportunities allow our partners to utilize a number of resources available at the Museum such as the Computer Clubhouse, public events, youth volunteer opportunities that may lead to paid internships, and more.

 In return, the Museum gains valuable opportunities for consultation, evaluation, staff development, promotion, and recruitment.

 Community Access Program (CAP)

 Each year, approximately 19,000 – 24,000 underrepresented visitors benefit from the Community Access Program (CAP).
-CAP provides free or discounted admission to the Exhibit Halls, IMAX® films, and Planetarium shows to eligible out-of-school programs and other nonprofit organizations.
+CAP provides free or discounted admission to the Exhibit Halls, IMAX® films, and Planetarium shows to eligible nonprofit organizations.